Skip to Main Content

 Record high inflation is having a damaging impact on the foodservice industry.

 Inflation has driven up the costs of everything in a restaurant operation, making it nearly impossible to recover from pandemic debt and run a profitable food service establishment.
 Governments at all levels continue to raise taxes and fees and increase red tape.
-At Restaurants Canada we are advocating for governments to do more than just not increase taxes and fees, but to lower the costs to do business and help operators continue to serve our communities.
+At Restaurants Canada we are advocating for governments to lower the cost of doing business and help operators continue to serve our communities.

 Cost Relief